Kate Middleton Shares the Sweet Tradition She Carries Out for Her Kids' Birthdays

 "I love making the cake," Kate told The Great British Bake Off judge Mary Berry, who also appeared in the special, per Hello!.
 "It's become a bit of a tradition that I stay up 'til midnight with ridiculous amounts of cake mix and icing and I make far too much.
 But I love it."

-It looks like her little ones join in on the fun, as well.
+It looks like her little ones join in on some of the food fun, as well.
 When asked if she ever cooks with her children, Kate told the cookbook author they recently followed one of her pizza dough recipes.
 In fact, Kate suggested her youngest child is quite familiar with the culinary star.

-"One of Louis' first words was Mary, because right at his height are all my cooking books in the kitchen bookshelf," she said, per the BBC.
+"One of Louis' first words was 'Mary' because right at his height are all my cooking books in the kitchen bookshelf," she said, per the BBC.
 "And children are really fascinated by faces, and your faces are all over your cooking books and he would say 'That's Mary Berry'…So he would definitely recognize you if he saw you today."

 Prince William also appeared in the special.
 At one point, the Duke of Cambridge and Mary stopped by The Passage—a resource center for people who are homeless—and served tea.
 During the visit, William spoke about how he would visit The Passage as a child with his mother Princess Diana.